JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 v instanceof JsonNumber(double a)

-To support more uniform data exploration of a match candidate v with pattern matching, we will:
+To support the more uniform data exploration of a match candidate v with pattern matching, we will:

 1. Extend pattern matching so that primitive type patterns are applicable to a wider range of match candidate types.
-This will allow the expression above to be written as v instanceof JsonNumber(int age).
+This will allow expressions such as v instanceof JsonNumber(int age).

 2. Enhance the instanceof and switch constructs to support primitive type patterns as top level patterns.

-4. Further enhance the switch construct so that it works with all primitive types, not just some of the integral primitive types.
+4. Further enhance the switch construct so that it works with all primitive types, not just a subset of the integral primitive types.

-All of these changes are achieved by altering a small number of rules in the Java language that govern the use of primitive types:
+We achieve these changes by altering a small number of rules in the Java language that govern the use of primitive types:

 Safety of conversions